bzagrapan/alma-zadanie/README.md

+# INSTRUCTIONS

-Start the local dev server with the command npm run dev
+Firstly, run npm install.
+Then start the local dev server with the command npm run dev